 Out of season Hibberdene is a quiet coastal town, but experiences a high number of visitors come holiday time, particularly when the greatest Shoal on Earth comes to town!
 Locals claim that their town is one of the best spots to view the Sardine Run, from land or from sea.

+Fishing, swimming and lazing in the sun are the main persuits on the balmy stretch of coast around this cozy little seaside village.
 The coastal forest fringes its five popular beaches, four of which are netted for safe swimming.
-There are picnic sites among the trees and anglers fish from the rocks at Reef End.
+There are picnic sites among the trees and Anglers fish from the rocks at Reef End.